OneDrive & SharePoint (M365) - Collaborating with People Outside of Michigan Medicine

 Introduction

 The ability for authorized users to collaborate and share files and folders in M365 has been extended to participants external to Michigan Medicine.
-One of the access permission options for a file or folder in OneDrive and SharePoint is through the creation and use of Sharing Links.
-Sharing Links are used for situations when you want to grant access to a given file or folder to people who do not otherwise have direct access to the content.
+One of the access permission options for files and folders within OneDrive and SharePoint is through the creation and use of Shareable Links.
+Shareable Links are used for situations when you want to grant access to a given file or folder to people who do not otherwise have direct access to the content.

 Instructions